MayaLasheen/SVA-ALU-Verification/README.md

 <b>Coverage</b>
 <p align = "justify">
-The HTML coverage report as well as detailed coverage report were generated.
+The HTML coverage report as well as detailed coverage report were generated to analyze the verification.
 The detailed coverage report was generated using the <i>coverage report -detail</i> command option.
 </p>

 <p align = "center"><b>HTML Coverage Report</b></p>